 Trumps’ Basic Premise is Wrong

-Trump’s basic “made in America” crusade will produce unintended results.
-To be sure, US firms could make in the US almost everything they need in the US.
+Trump’s “made in America” crusade will produce unintended results.
+US firms could make in the US almost everything they need in the US.
 But some countries can make products as well as the US and at a lower cost.
 Thus, it is wise to let these countries produce those goods to lower consumers’ costs.
 That’s why Walmart off-shores, imports, then sells several products at prices people can afford.
 These imports are in the trade imbalance.
-To present a realistic trade picture, trade figures should reference the value of imports by US firms from off-shoring and later selling those items in the US.
+Trade figures are unrealistic.
+They exclude the value of imports by US firms from off-shoring and later selling those items in the US.
 Apple, Walmart, Dell, and others off-shore some production and invest the resulting enhanced profits from selling these products in the US, which augments the GDP.

 Facts-Driven Decisions Should Prevent Trump’s Trade War